Neath, West Glamorgan SA10 6HA

 - Please do not to arrive early.
 Please wait in your car (or outside the practice but not on the pathway) and telephone to inform us of your arrival.
 You will then be instructed to wait (if necessary, to limit patient cross over and contact) or to come to the practice.

-- On arrival at the practice door, please press the video doorbell and wait for a response.
+- On arrival at the practice door, please press the intercom and wait for a response.

-- On entry you will be asked to use alcohol rub and be asked the covid screening questions again.
+- On entry you will be asked to use hand sanitiser and be asked the covid screening questions again.

-- Your temperature may be recorded with a contactless thermometer if there are concerns over your health or covid status
+- Your temperature will be recorded with a contactless thermometer if there are concerns over your health or covid status

 - Please do not bring unnecessary possessions.
 You will be directed to place items such as coats and bags in the lidded plastic containers in reception